osu-uwrt/riptide_setup/riptide_utilities/Readme.md

 This folder contains a number of scripts that can remotely shutdown and/or reboot `riptide` and/or `jetson`.

 ## GUI (gui/)
-This folder contains pre-defined layout of an rqt_gui we use often use when testing our vehicle at pool-tests.
-Import this gui upon running: `rosrun rqt_gui rqt_gui`
+This folder contains pre-defined layout of an rqt_gui we often use when testing our vehicle at pool-tests.
+Import this gui after running: `rosrun rqt_gui rqt_gui`